LearnMetabarcoding/LearnMetabarcoding/sphinx/source/gettingstarted/remote_access.rst

 Connecting via SSH
 ==================

 We use SSH (Secure SHell) to send commands to the remote server and receive basic information in return, using the :ref:`command line interface <cli_bioinformatics>`.
+When you log into a server for the first time it will ask you to reset your password.
+Once you have done so it will automatically log you out.
+You will then need to log back in using your new password.

 Using terminal in MacOS or Linux
 --------------------------------